 The council's assessment and decision

-The council have a responsibility to assess whether you’re eligible for homelessness help.
+The council must assess whether you’re eligible for homelessness help.

 The council will check if you are homeless or threatened with homelessness.
 They can check if you become homeless intentionally and if you have a local connection.
 If you meet the criteria you should be offered permanent accommodation.